Have you ever had an FSAVC with MGM Assurance?

 You could be owed £1,000s in MGM Assurance FSAVC compensation if you were mis-sold.

 Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by MGM Assurance; consumers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
 Most consumers were informed by MGM Assurance that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from MGM Assurance start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 MGM Assurance mis-sold FSAVC with various different Aspects:

-- MGM Assurance may not have made their customers aware that their FSAVC will not be contributed by their employer.
+- MGM Assurance may not have made their consumers aware that their FSAVC will not be contributed by their employer.

-- MGM Assurance may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- MGM Assurance may not have made their customers aware that they would be choosing the funds for the FSAVC.